-You may bring guests for a \$10 fee (per guest).
+You may bring guests for a \$5 fee (per guest).
 Each guest will be given a receipt to serve as a building pass.
-The guest will need to sign a waiver form.
+The guest will need to sign an assumption of risk form.

 Accompany your guest at all times.
 The host may not leave any area of the building, or the building itself, without the guest.